 You will learn how to use ICT packages for writing, reporting and presentational purposes, as well as for keeping up-to-date on policy developments and current research and debates via the Internet.

 Careers / Further study

-This multidisciplinary degree is excellent preparation for those wishing to progress to managerial careers in childcare/educational settings, children"s services, and family support.
-A significant proportion of our students go on to postgraduate courses, including training for early years and/or primary teaching and Early Years Teacher Status.
-Other Early Childhood graduates go on to take a postgraduate degree in, for example, play therapy, speech and language therapy, social work or psychology.
+You will prepare for an exciting future in a range of managerial careers in childcare or educational settings, children's services and family support.
+You could go on to postgraduate study, including training for early years or primary teaching and Early Years Teacher Status.
+Or you could undertake a postgraduate degree in play therapy, speech and language therapy, social work or psychology.

 Supplementary fee information

 Additional costs are for items you could need during your studies that aren't covered by the standard tuition fee.
 These could be materials, textbooks, travel, clothing, software or printing.

 - GCSE: For all applicants, Grade C/4 or above in English Language, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - A-level subjects: No specific subjects required.
 Points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) can be included towards overall tariff.
 You must have a minimum of one A-Level.